linux-apfs/linux-apfs-rw/README.rst

 all Apple devices.
 This module provides a degree of experimental support on Linux.

-It's supposed to work with a range of kernel versions starting at 4.9 or before, but only a few of those have actually been tested.
-If you run into any problem, please send a report to <linux-apfs@googlegroups.com> or file a github issue at https://github.com/eafer/linux-apfs-rw/issues.
+It's supposed to work with a range of kernel versions starting at 4.19, but only a few of those have actually been tested.
+If you run into any problem, or if you need support for an older version, please send a report to
+<linux-apfs@googlegroups.com> or file a github issue at
+https://github.com/eafer/linux-apfs-rw/issues.

 To help test write support, a set of userland tools is also under development.